acn-sbuad/ava-kurs-databricks/README.md

     !["Navigation to token generation"](imgs/generate-new-token.jpg)

-2. Select __repo__ as the scope.
+2. Add `Databrocks` in Note, and select __repo__ as the scope.
 The token will be applicable for all the specified actions in your repositories.

     !["Configure token"](imgs/configure-token.jpg)